tobiasjcat/WildBeyond/health.md

 ## Equipment
 - Mind sharpener
--- 1d4 daily (long-rest) charges to turn a failed concentration save into a success.
+-- 4/4 charges 1d4 daily (long-rest) charges to turn a failed concentration save into a success.
 - Scale mail armor (disadvantage to stealth)
 - Thieves's Tools as a part of kit of tools
 - Disguise kit